-forgiveness, love and happiness that the pioneer takes to others, and the main emphasis must be on unity: “We love to see you at all times”, Baha’u’llah says, “consorting in amity and concord within the paradise of My good pleasure, and to inhale from your acts the fragrance of friendliness and unity, of loving-kindness and fellowship.”
-The entire keynote of His Revelation is unity, within the family, within the community, the clan, the tribe, the nation, the world.
-“So powerful is the light of unity that it can illuminate the whole world”, He tells us.
+forgiveness, love and happiness that the pioneer takes to others, and the main emphasis must be on unity: “We love to see you at all times”, Baha’u’llah says, “consorting in amity and concord within the paradise of My good-pleasure, and to inhale from your acts the fragrance of friendliness and unity, of loving-kindness and fellowship.”
+The entire keynote of His Revelation is unity, within the family, within the community, the clan, the tribe, the nation, and the world.
+“So powerful is the light of unity that it can illuminate the whole earth”, He tells us.
 It is not enough to read these words and say to ourselves, “How beautiful”, and dismiss them.
 We should ponder what the light of the sun does when it shines all day long; unity, Bahá’u’lláh is telling us, is comparable to the sun’s light and its life-giving effect on the entire world.

-What must be the teacher’s attitude towards himself—also a very important factor in pioneering?
+What must be the teacher’s attitude towards himself—is it also a very important factor in pioneering?
 Bahá’u’lláh Himself, as usual, has given us the key in His own wonderful words, expressing what we believers should be like: “Adversities are incapable of estranging them from Thy Cause, and the vicissitudes of fortune can never cause them to stray from Thy pleasure.”
-In brief words—full of divine compassion and understanding for His followers’ frailties and shortcomings—He writes in one of His prayers, “accept from Thy servants what they are capable of showing forth in Thy path …” Not what the ideal standard would be, but what we are capable of giving!
+In brief words—full of divine compassion and understanding for His followers’ frailties and shortcomings—He writes in one of His prayers, “… accept from Thy servants what they are capable of showing forth in Thy path.”
+Not what the ideal standard would be, but what we are capable of giving!

 The Master was the greatest teacher of all; over and over Shoghi Effendi told the friends to study the teaching method of ‘Abdu’l-Bahá, His talks, His example, His entire approach, which is essentially extremely direct, simple and lucid.
-When He was leaving America He gave a farewell talk to the Bahá’ís, and some of His words and thoughts were as follows: “I … give you my instructions and exhortations today
+When He was leaving America, He gave a farewell talk to the Bahá’ís, and some of His words and thoughts were as follows: “I … give you my instructions and exhortations today

 and these are none other than the teachings of Bahá’u’lláh.

-You must manifest love and affection towards all mankind.
-Do not exalt yourselves above others but consider all as your equals, recognizing them as the servants of one God.
-Know that God is compassionate toward all; therefore love all from the depths of your hearts … never speak disparagingly of others but praise without distinction.
-Pollute not your tongues by speaking evil of another … Let not your heart be offended with anyone … Do not complain of others.
-Refrain from reprimanding them and if you wish to give admonition or advice let it be offered in such a way that it will not burden the hearer.
+“You must manifest complete love and affection towards all mankind.
+Do not exalt yourselves above others, but consider all as your equals, recognizing them as the servants of one God.
+Know that God is compassionate toward all; therefore, love all from the depths of your hearts … Never speak disparagingly of others, but praise without distinction.
+Pollute not your tongues by speaking evil of another … Let not your heart be offended with anyone. … Do not complain of others.
+Refrain from reprimanding them, and if you wish to give admonition or advice, let it be offered in such a way that it will not burden the hearer.
 Turn all your thoughts towards bringing joy to hearts.
 Beware!
-Beware! lest ye offend any heart … Be the source of consolation to every sad one, assist every weak one … and shelter those who are overshadowed by fear.
-In brief, let each one of you be as a lamp shining forth with the light of the virtues of the world of humanity.
+Beware! lest ye offend any heart. … Be the source of consolation to every sad one, assist every weak one … and shelter those who are overshadowed by fear.

+“In brief, let each one of you be as a lamp shining forth with the light of the virtues of the world of humanity.
 Be trustworthy, sincere, affectionate and replete with chastity.
 Be illumined, be spiritual, be divine, be glorious, be quickened of God, be a Bahá’í.”

 Guidance